(shipping cost excluded)

 If the ground cable is properly connected, it may be that it is damaged and that the audio ground located in the phono cable is cut, you will then notice some whirring.

 Whirring can also be generated by your audio system and, more specifically, by the elements with a DC power supply (turntable, phono stage, amp, etc.).
-With a Pro-Ject Hum Block It, you can directly connect your Hi-Fi system to the ground and fix this whirring problem.
+With a Hum Block plug, you can directly connect your Hi-Fi system to the ground and fix this whirring problem.

 Hi-Fi cartridges act as genuine antennas and microphones.
 A very low sound captured by the cartridge will be amplified and come from your speakers.
 Electromagnetic waves emitted from your internet box can therefore be captured and transmitted in your system creating disturbances and this buzzing or whistling.